In a nutshell

-- Joseph Costello, a partner at Morgan Lewis, warns: “This is an area of law that requires flexibility and adaptability.
+- Joseph Costello, a former partner at Morgan Lewis, warns: “This is an area of law that requires flexibility and adaptability.
 Every day there’s a new challenge, and the issues are not always predictable: an employee may have a disability that needs to be accommodated; there might be a union-organizing drive; or maybe an employee has complained about a post on social media, which another employee has published.
 Any of these situations could trigger a call to us."

 - Stephen Poor, chair emeritus of Seyfarth Shaw, informs us that in this field, “there is still that focus on the real world, which can be messier and stickier than the relatively sterile laboratory of the justice system.
 In other words, success in this field requires a practical bent and a propensity to solve problems rather than win arguments.”